arista-eosplus/ansible-cloudvision/README.md

 ```

-The `target_container` should match the name of the container thats configured or nodes to be placed in waiting after they have been bootrapped and are waiting for ansible to play a full configuration
+The `target_container` should match the name of the container thats configured for nodes to be placed in waiting after they have been bootrapped and are waiting for ansible to play a full configuration

 The `provisoned_container` should match the name of the container thats configured for ansible-configure script to monitor